Kinvey/kinvey-cli/README.md

 `roles.[roleName].description` Role description.
 String.
 Optional.

 `groups` Groups.
 Optional.
 Object where each first-level property is the ID of a group.
+For example if the name is 'My group', then an appropriate ID could be 'myGroup' or 'my-group'.

 `groups.[groupId].name` Name.
 Optional.